₹5.46 lakh - ₹9.42 lakh

 Comparison with the outgoing Dzire: The new Dzire sedan is wider by 20 mm, with an increased wheelbase of 20 mm.
 One of the cons is that the ground clearance has reduced by 7 mm lower than the outgoing Dzire to 163 mm and the height reduced by 40 mm.

-The hard plastics used is of good quality and is the same as the outgoing model.
+The hard plastics used are of good quality and is the same as the outgoing model.

 There is a good amount of storage space with two cupholders in the front, a space under the handbrake to keep your wallets or keys plus water-bottle holders in the doors.
 Also, there is a pleasant surprise for the rear passengers with air-con vents and a 12V power socket at the back.
 All models upwards the base one also gets a central armrest with two cup holders.
 There is also height adjustment for the driver's seat included from the base model.